 The area is a great place to stay for cCulture aficionados as they can get their fix at the Carnegie Museum of Art and the Andy Warhol Museum, the latter of which is the largest museum in the world to be dedicated to one artist.
 Warhol was born and raised in Pittsburgh and this collection features over 4000 pieces of his work as well as extensive archives.

 The fifth ranked National History Museum in the country is located right by the Museum of Art and holds many of the country’s anthropological treasures, including the first-ever discovered T-Rex, while kids and adults alike will get excited by the impressive Carnegie Science Museum, which also houses the aquarium and the opportunity to gaze into outer space.

 Tucked up against the Allegheny River in the north-east corner of the city overlooking the Allegheny River, the city’s bustling Strip District offers access to boutique shopping and some of the city’s best eating and drinking.
-The Strip District is an eclectic blend of the old and new.
-Interspersed around the many bars and restaurants you will also come across food stalls, organic farm shops and ethnic grocers and with numerous specialist coffee bars, you’ll be able to smell the coffee from a block away.
+The Strip District is an eclectic blend of the old and new and is another great place to stay in Pittsburgh.
+Interspersed around the many bars and restaurants , this area also boasts many food stalls, organic farm shops and ethnic grocers and with numerous specialist coffee bars, you’ll be able to smell the coffee from a block away.
 At night The Strip turns into one of the city’s key nightlife areas.